 This elite body of elected individuals offers a strong bridge of communication between the student body and ADU's management.
-The SC ensure that they embrace the needs of their fellow students' to assist understanding and suggest significant developments at Abu Dhabi University.
-The student council undertakes a variety of training style programs to enhance leadership and management opportunities once they graduate from ADU.
+The SC ensures that they embrace the needs of their fellow students to assist in understanding and suggesting significant developments at Abu Dhabi University.
+The Student Council undertakes a variety of training programs to enhance leadership and management opportunities once they graduate from ADU.